Humanode Docs

 The URL to pass to the web app to connect to the node RPC.

-If not passed, a URL with localhost and the WebSocket RPC port will be used.
+If not passed, a URL with WebSocket scheme and localhost path will be used.
 Mutually exclusive with other options setting the RPC URL.

 --rpc-url-ngrok-detect